section-engineering-education/engineering-education/content/articles/how-to-develop-an-api-architecture/index.md

 All organizations strive to increase and expand their operations.
 This would mean that the API should be designed to allow scalability to handle a growth in the products offered, security needs, or even an increase in data needs.

 #### Collaboration
 API should ensure components' reusability in application development.
-This saves development time and prevents the developers from performing redundant and repetitive tasks repeatedly.
+This saves development time and prevents the developers from performing redundant and repetitive tasks.
 This also assists the developers in focusing on trying and testing new tools, which is more valuable to the organization.
 It also helps the developers hire third-party companies to handle more complex tasks as they focus on the organization system.

 #### Value addition
 Through the use of APIs, organizations can get value and generate more revenue.
 In most cases, APIs assist in attracting new clients and also bringing more value to the existing ones.
 Also, the organization can monetize the use of its API software.
 The software can also be integrated with other modules of the organization, such as sales and marketing, making the operations more efficient.